sjkilts/-folio/README.md

 # fork of Lia Bogoev's *folio theme
 - Currently customizing and building out into a portfolio site that fits my personal needs
-- **Goal:** Create and launch a new Jekyll theme building and improving on *folio -- *folio's read me will remain below until I can consider this something other than a tweak of *folio
+- **Goal:** Create and launch a new Jekyll theme building and improving on *folio.
+*(*folio's read me will remain below until I can consider this something other than a tweak of *folio)*

 ---